lukemoderwell/oxygen/README.md

-# oxy
+# oxygen
-`oxy` is a rapid prototyping kit made with vue and airtable for a flexible, fast database.
+`oxygen` is a rapid prototyping kit made with vue and airtable for a flexible, fast database.
 Solves:
 - [ ] routing
 - [ ] authentication